 Methods and Data Sources

-The database was queried to identify the conservation lands within the Piscataqua Region watershed (HUC8 01060003).
-Lands were grouped into categories representing the level of protection and management status.
-The total acres of public and private conservation lands in the Piscataqua Region watershed and the 22 coastal communities were calculated by summing the areas of individual conservation polygons within these two zones (Table CG-1).
+The Maine and New Hampshire databases were queried to identify the conservation lands within the Piscataqua Region watershed (HUC8 01060003).
+The total acres of public and private conservation lands in the watershed, and the 22 coastal communities in the watershed, were calculated by summing the land area of individual conservation polygons.(Table CG-1).

 The land area was calculated by subtracting the areas of surface waters from the town boundary polygons.
 To determine the area of surface waters, GRANIT combined the relevant National Hydrography Dataset Waterbody features (with FType = 390 “LakePond”, 436 “Reservoir”, and 493 “Estuary”) and Area features (with FType = 336 “CanalDitch”, 364 “Foreshore”, 403 “Inundation Area”, 431 “Rapids”, 445 “SeaOcean”, 455 “Spillway”, and 460 “StreamRiver”).
 The percentage of the Piscataqua Region watershed that is conserved was calculated by dividing the total acres of conservation land by the total land area of the watershed.
 The same method was used to determine the percent of conservation lands in the 22 coastal communities.

-Conservation lands were grouped into “permanent,” “unofficial,” and “unknown” categories using the protection level fields from GRANIT (Table CG-2).
+Conservation lands were grouped into “permanent,” “unofficial,” and “unknown” categories using the protection level fields in each state database (Table CG-2).
 Permanent conservation lands are protected from development through legally enforceable mechanisms, such as conservation easements, deed restrictions our ownership by an organization or agency whose mission emphasizes land protection.
 Unofficial conservation lands are not permanently protected; rather, they are owned by a public agency or private organization with the stated intent of protecting the land.
 The “unknown” designation is self-explanatory.

 Data Sources

-The most recent dataset of conservation lands from the Maine Office of GIS and NH GRANIT for the New Hampshire towns were the primary data source for this indicator.
+The most recent dataset of conservation lands from the Maine Office of GIS for the Maine towns and NH GRANIT for the New Hampshire towns were the primary data source for this indicator.

 References Cited